genepi/imputationserver2/README.md

 }
 ```

-- Add `params.config.send_mail = true` to the application specific configuration to activate mail notifications in the nf-imputationserver pipeline
+- Add `params.config.send_mail = true` to the application specific configuration to activate mail notifications in the imputationserver2 pipeline

 ### Adapt default parameters